madebykind/madebykind-v3/content/_index.md

 ---
+date: 2020-04-24T10:48:46.000Z
+description: The wildlife protectors, cultural contributors and green architects.
+We’re for everyone who’s making a change for good.
 title: For the good folks
-description: The wildlife protectors, culturtal contributors and green architects.
+---

+The _wildlife protectors_, _cultural contributors_ and _green architects_.
 We’re for everyone who’s making a change for good.
-date: 2020-04-24T10:48:46.000Z
----

-That’s not you <strike>BP</strike>, <strike>Amazon</strike>, <strike>Shell</strike>…
+That’s not you ~~BP~~, ~~Amazon~~, ~~Shell~~…